terryaney/KatApp.Provider/katapp documentation.md

 <br/>

 **Note**: This table should no longer be used.
-A `rbl-display` table should be used in its place (ensure that all elements that need content from the table have a `rbl-display=` attribute applied).
+A `rbl-display` table should be used in its place (ensure that all elements that toggle visibility using this table have a `rbl-display=` attribute applied).

 ## Required  _Push_ Processing